laino/final-pm/doc/README.md

 ### Configuration

 Configuration may be done in either JSON or JS, as well as environment variables and command line arguments.
+When using a JS configuration file, you may either export the configuration directly, export a promise, or export a function that returns a promise/configuration when called.
 On the command line configuration keys may be overriden with **\--set** _key_\=_value_, where _key_ may be any configuration key.
-To override keys within an appliaction config, prefix _key_ with '_application-name_:' like so: --set myApp:ready-on="message"

-Each configuration key can also be overriden with an environment variable by replacing all dashes and colons in _key_ with underscores and translating it to uppercase, finally prefixed with FINAL\_PM\_CONFIG\_,
+To override keys within an appliaction config, prefix _key_ with '_application-name_:' like so: --set myApp:ready-on="message".
+Configuration keys can also be overriden with environment variables by replacing all dashes and colons in _key_ with underscores, converting to uppercase, and prefixing them with 'FINAL\_PM\_CONFIG\_'.
+For example: FINAL\_PM\_CONFIG\_MYAPP\_LOGGER=journald.
-i.e. myApp:ready-on="message" becomes FINAL\_PM\_CONFIG\_MYAPP\_READY\_ON=message.

 __Logging__